 The Wanaka Lavender Farm is a locally owned and operated business.
 They opened in November 2014 and the property stretched across 12 hectares with over 7,000 lavender plants.
 They have over 25 different types of lavender and also hundreds of bee boxes on the property.

-Our experience at the Lavender Farm
+Our Experience at the Wanaka Lavender Farm

 After our lavender photoshoot, we wandered the fields for a bit and then spent some time with the animals.
 The lambs were especially cute and friendly!

-Overall we only spent about an hour at the lavender farm but it was a fun short stopover and for the small price of only $5 we couldn’t complain!
+Overall, we only spent about an hour at the lavender farm but it was a fun short stopover and for the small price of only $5 we couldn’t complain!

 Make sure you bring a hat and sunscreen for sunny days as well as your camera for those amazing “Instagram-worthy” photos!
 Bring some money for the entrance fee and if you want to buy anything in the cafe or gift shop as well.